fabric8io/fabric8-installer/vagrant/openshift-latest/ReadMe.md

 ```

 * Don't panic!
 This is to be expected.
-* Click on the small `Advanced` link on the bottom right
+* Click on the small `Advanced` link on the bottom left
-* Now click on the link that says `Proceed to fabric8.vagrant.local (unsafe)` bottom right
+* Now click on the link that says `Proceed to fabric8.vagrant.local (unsafe)` bottom left
 * Now the browser should redirect to the login page
 * Enter `admin` and `admin`
 * You should now be in the main fabric8 console!
 That was easy eh! :)
-* Make sure you start off in the 'default' namespace.
+* Make sure you start off in the `default` namespace.

 ### Installing other applications

 When you are on the `Apps` tab in the [fabric8 console](http://fabric8.io/guide/console.html) click on the `Run...` button.

-The installed
-  echo
-  echo
-To install more applications click the Run... button on the Apps tab.
-  echo
+This will list all of the installed [OpenShift Templates](http://docs.openshift.org/latest/dev_guide/templates.html) on your installation.

+* To Run any of the installed templates just click the `Run` button (the green play button).
+* To install any new [OpenShift Templates](http://docs.openshift.org/latest/dev_guide/templates.html) or other Kubernetes resources just drag and drop the JSON file onto the `Apps` tab!

 ### Setting up your local machine